Hardwood floors are very popular these days—and for good reasons. They are easy to clean and they add warmth and beauty

-There are a few disadvantages of adhesive stair treads.
+Adhesive stair treads have a few disadvantages.
 First, they can be difficult to install perfectly straight.
 If you’re a perfectionist like me, you might get frustrated because you can’t plop them straight down in the exact spot you want.
-You have to roll them onto each stair from one side to the other which makes it difficult to maintain a straight line.
+You have to roll them onto each stair from one side to the other, which makes it difficult to maintain a straight line.

 Secondly, wood stairs have natural bumps and cracks, so you can’t completely avoid air bubbles.
 Below is a look at my stairs after several attempts to smooth out the air bubbles using my hands and the roller.
 You can see that the top stair has a few bubbles that make the tread less transparent and more visible than the stair below it.

 Lastly, removing them from your stairs can cause some minor damage.
 Some customers complain that they leave behind a slight residue that you’ll need to scrub off.
 Others complain that the paint on their stairs peeled off.
 If you have regular stained wood floors, you should be fine, but if your stairs are painted, I’d avoid this product.

 Anti-slip floor finish is a liquid solution that you can apply directly to your wood stairs to make them less slippery.
 Using an anti-slip floor finish is an excellent option if you do not want to alter the appearance of your stairs by installing carpet or don’t want to deal with the minor issues that clear adhesive stair treads present.

 Anti-slip floor finishes come in the form of paint or clear coating.
 Tiny particles are incorporated into the coating to add friction to the surface of the wood but are not noticeable to the naked eye.

 The main advantage of this option is that you are achieving your goal of making your stairs less slippery without sacrificing the beauty of natural hardwoods.

 There are a couple of disadvantages that come with using an anti-slip floor finish.

 First, it won’t last forever.
 After a few years, the anti-slip elements of the finish will wear down and you’ll need to reapply a new coat.